 This recipe for Apple Strudel with Phyllo Dough combines crisp, juicy apples, thin layers of delicate pastry with the delectable flavors of rum raisin.
 Served warm or chilled, this perfect pastry celebrates the best that this time of year has to offer.

 Phyllo dough is a very thin unleavened dough.
-Phyllo (or filo) is Greek for sheet, and that is exactly how pre-made phyllo dough comes packaged.
-You can buy fresh or frozen phyllo dough sheets that are stacked and carefully rolled in parchment paper.
+Phyllo (or filo) is Greek for sheet, and that is exactly how pre-made think pastry phyllo dough comes packaged.
+You can buy fresh or frozen phyllo dough sheets that are stacked and carefully rolled in parchment paper in the freezer section of most grocery stores.

 If you purchase frozen phyllo dough for this apple strudel recipe, you'll need to allow it to defrost in the fridge for at least 24 hours before attempting to work with it.